-We will be using Yukon Gold in our recipe.
+I will be using Yukon Gold in my recipe.
 This is because Yukons, while not quite as fluffy, have a richer creamier flavor that I think matches up with the egg yolk better.

 Feel free to use either as per your preference.
 For every 1 large Russet you would want to use 2 Yukons.